 Arc’teryx Beta AR Jacket

-So all that backpacking gear is excellent for the cold and the gentle showers but what if it’s properly pissing down?
+So all that backpacking gear is excellent for the cold and the gentle showers but what if it’s properly raining down?
 When the cats and dogs start falling or when you visit the UK where it even rain INDOORS, it’s time to suit up a bit more appropriately.

 Let’s get one thing out of the way real quick: this jacket is cripplingly expensive.
 Like, if it was a choice between buying this jacket and standing in a monsoon in my cottons, I’d pick the latter every time.
 That’s a lot of joints I could have rolled for the price-of-entry (though, rolling them in the monsoon would be tough).